 There are several methods to perform an IAM, depending on its objective and on the available tools.
 Some of them involve representation of the AQ state through numerical models, but other are only based on AQ observations and emission sources.
 The different methods that can be used to evaluate the AQ state, i.e. pollutant concentrations, are summarized in Figure 3 and will be described in the following paragraphs.
-They are divided in levels, expressed from level 1 to level 3 according to their stage of complexity.
-In parallel to the method used to define pollutant concentrations, methods are also often defined to estimate the contribution of the sources (emissions) to the concentration (i.e. source apportionment).
+In parallel to the approaches used to define pollutant concentrations, methods are also often defined to estimate the contribution of the sources (emissions) to the concentration (i.e. source apportionment).

-The level 1 method does not involve any AQ models and is based on measurements.
+In terms of complexity classification, the level 1 method does not involve any AQ models and is based on measurements.
 The level 2 method is based on AQ modelling tools: the AQ state is mainly described using a model, adapted to the studied scale.
 It can be local scale model (street canyon model, obstacle resolving fluid dynamic model, Gaussian model etc...) or larger scale model (Eulerian model, lagrangian model etc...).
 The level 3 method is also based on AQ modelling tools but consists in developing a full chain of AQ downscaling models, from the large scale to the smaller one, by one-way or two-way nesting.
 These 3 levels describing the AQ state are defined according to their level of complexity and not their accuracy, that also depend on the pollutant under consideration.

-I.e. if the IAM is focused on a local pollutant that has a short lifetime and depends mainly on local emission, as e.g. NO2, a full chain of downscaling models from the European to the local scale may not be necessary.
+I.e. if the IAM is focused on a local pollutant that has a short lifetime and depends mainly on local emission, as e.g. NO_2 , a full chain of downscaling models from the European to the local scale may not be necessary.
 The limitations and main applications of the different approaches are described in the following paragraphs.